Accurate Railroad Watches allow Trains to move Safely

 Following the adoption of the 1893 General Railroad Timepiece Standards, watch manufactures designed watches to meet railroad standard requirements.
-It should be pointed out that a number of railroads did not adopt all of these recommended standards during the 1890's.
-In publishing watch requirements some railroads continued to accept hunting case watches, some did not require watches be lever setting, some required a minimum of 15-jewels rather than 17-jewels.
+It should be pointed out that many of railroads did not adopt all of these recommended standards for another decade.
+In publishing watch requirements railroads commonly continued to accept hunting case watches with hunting case movements, roman numerals on dials, open-face pendant-set watches and a minum of 15-jewels watches, until after the turn of century.
 Watches adjusted to 3 positions, rather than the recommended 5 positions, were generally accepted in railroad service until around 1907, with some railroads including the ATSF continuing to accept them into the 1920's.

 Train dispatchers, conductors, enginemen, brakemen, yardmasters and foremen of yard engines were required to equip themselves with approved railway standard watches.
 Conductors and enginemen were always to compare their watches before starting on a run or before commencing work each day, other members of the train crew must compare their watches with the conductor's or engineman's watch at the first opportunity.